ibexa/documentation-developer/docs/cdp/cdp_guide.md

 ​You can customize content and product data exported to [[= product_name_cdp =]] and control what field type information you want to export.
 With [[= product_name_cdp =]], you can export field types and field type values.
-They're exported with metadata and attributes, for example, ID, Field Definition name, type, or value.
+They're exported with metadata and attributes, for example, ID, field definition name, type, or value.

 For more information, see [data customization](https://doc.ibexa.co/en/latest/cdp/cdp_data_customization/#data-customization) documentation in Developer Documentation.